MaineKuehn/usim/docs/source/api/usim.py.resources.rst

    :hidden:

 μSim replicates all resource types provided by SimPy.
-Resources synchronize processes by sharing or exchanging objects, data or ownership.
+Resources synchronize processes by sharing or exchanging objects, data, or ownership.

 ====================================== ==========================================================================
 :py:mod:`~usim.py.resources.resource`  Resources with a fixed ``capacity`` of usage slots